preaction/Statocles/CONTRIBUTING.md

 dzil test
 ```

-## Before you Submit Your Contribute
+## Before you Submit Your Contribution

 ### Copyright and License